Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 Existing structured data

 Your store might have some structured data in place already.
-For example, all Shopify themes offered in the Shopify store are required to have some structured data.
+For example, all Shopify themes offered in the Shopify Theme Store are required to have some structured data.

-Unfortunately, most of the time the structured data that comes with Shopify themes or any design are lacking.
+Unfortunately, most of the time the structured data that comes with Shopify themes are lacking.
+Shopify only requires that structured data is included, they aren't vetting if that data is high quality or even current.

 The problem is that structured data isn’t very well known among web developers and designers.
 I’ve worked on websites professionally for over ten years before I actually learned about how to use structured data properly.